do-adams/koa-react-ssr-example/README.md

 Here is the official example if you need it: https://github.com/zeit/next.js/tree/canary/examples/with-styled-components

-Replace the `pages/` directory screens with the ones [from the example](https://github.com/tokenfoundry/koa-react-ssr-example/tree/master/pages) like:
+Replace the `pages/` directory screens with the ones [from the example](https://github.com/tokenfoundry/koa-react-ssr-example/tree/master/pages).
+You can use these bash commands:

 ```sh
 curl https://raw.githubusercontent.com/tokenfoundry/koa-react-ssr-example/master/pages/Home.js -o pages/Home.js